aws/chalice/docs/source/upgrading.rst

 renames unchanged in order to preserve backwards compatibility.
 In order to fix parity issues with ``chalice deploy`` and ``chalice package``, we now explicitly create an IAM role resource as part of the default configuration.
-This means the default SAM template requires capability ``CAPABILITY_NAMED_IAM`` instead of ``CAPABILITY_IAM``.
-As always, you still have the ability to control exactly how IAM roles map to your AWS Lambda functions.
-This only affects the default configuration.

 .. _v1-0-0b2: